-Moody's Aaa Obligations rated Aaa are judged to be of the highest quality, with minimal credit risk.
+• Moody's Aaa Obligations rated Aaa are judged to be of the highest quality, with minimal credit risk.
 Aa Obligations rated Aa are judged to be of high quality and are subject to very low credit risk.
 A Obligations rated A are considered upper-medium grade and are subject to low credit risk.
 Baa Obligations rated Baa are subject to moderate credit risk.
 They are considered medium-grade and as such may possess certain speculative characteristics.
 Ba Obligations rated Ba are judged to have speculative elements and are subject to substantial credit risk. В Obligations rated B are considered speculative and are subject to high credit risk.
 Caa Obligations rated Caa are judged to be of poor standing and are subject to very high credit risk.
 Ca Obligations rated Ca are highly speculative and are likely in, or very near, default, with some prospect of recovery. С Obligations rated C are the lowest rated class of bonds and are typically in default, with little prospect for recovery of principal or interest.
 Note Moody's applies numerical modifiers 1, 2, and 3 in each generic rating classification from Aa through Caa.
 The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category; the modifier 2 indicates a mid-range ranking; and the modifier 3 indicates a ranking in the lower end of that generic rating category.
 S&P AAA An obligation rated AAA has the highest rating assigned by Standard & Poor's.
 The obligor's capacity to meet its financial commitment on the obligation is extremely strong.
 AA An obligation rated AA differs from the highest-rated obligations only in small degree.
 The obligor's capacity to meet its financial commitment on the obligation is very strong.
 A An obligation rated A is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher-rated categories.
 However, the obligor's capacity to meet its financial commitment on the obligation is still strong.
-BBB An obligation rated BBB exhibits adequate protection parameters.
-However, adverse economic meet its financial commitment on the obligation.